programminghistorian/ph-submissions/en/drafts/originals/polygraphs-philosophical-simulations-2.md

 dis4 = disinfo[disinfo['network_random_probability'] > 0.42]
 ```

-Seaborn allows us to plot data concerning ‘gullible’ agents side by side with data concerning more sceptical agents whose level of trust is ‘aligned’ to the level of reliability in the network (by setting the column of the plot, or ‘col’ variable, equal to the ‘op’ in a catplot).
+Seaborn allows us to plot data concerning ‘gullible’ agents side by side with data concerning more sceptical agents whose level of trust is ‘aligned’ to the level of reliability in the network (by setting the column of the plot, or `col` variable, equal to the `op` in a catplot).
 In both cases, the more reliable nodes there are, the fewer steps are typically required to converge to the truth – but, as is apparent, the more sceptical information processing strategy requires more steps.
 The benefits of doubting bad information appear to be outweighed by the costs of doubting the good information!

 ```
 sns.catplot(data = dis2, x = "reliable_node_count", y = "steps", col='op')